 As a barrister I will use personal data provided to represent you in the case I have been instructed in.
-This can include the preparation of a case, drafting an Advice, and representing you at a trial and/or pre-trial & post-trial court hearings.
+This can include the preparation of a case, drafting of an advice, and representing you at a trial.

 What sort of data will I handle